 - Large windows for natural sunlight

-- Large Apartment Units – The apartment doesn’t need to be the biggest on the block but it should be large enough to fit all your needs
+- Large Apartment Units.
+The apartment doe not need to be the biggest, but it should be large enough to fit all your needs

 - Exterior clean and free of external objects such as hanging electric meters, electric poles, water meters.
-These items can be a huge eye sore and not very fun to come home to.
-Another feature which sometimes can’t be avoided is window air conditioner units.
-These can be an eye sore too.
+These items can be a huge eyesore and not very fun to come home to.
+Another feature which sometimes cannot be avoided is window air conditioner units.
+These can be an eyesore too.

-- Are the interior doors solid core so that you can’t hear noises from inside?
+- Are the interior doors solid core doors so that you cannot hear noises from inside?

 - Is the general area neat and clean?
 Do you see trash around?